Sample the mountain biking in Wilmington!

-Mountain biking is one of the most popular activities in the Whiteface Region – and we thought it was time mountain bikers had their own challenge and patch!
+Mountain biking is one of the most popular activities in the Whiteface Region – and we thought it was time mountain bikers had their own challenge and patch, the Wonders of Wilmington Mountain Biking Challenge!
 Wilmington, the "mountain bike capital of the Adirondacks," features a wide variety of riding, for everyone from beginners to advanced riders!
 Our region is lucky to have the Barkeater Trails Alliance (BETA) as active members of the community.
 BETA builds, maintains, and advocates for a system of community and mountain bike trails, among other things.

 1. The Flume Trail System

 The Wilmington Flume Trail System has 10+ miles of trails in total; pick your route based on your expertise and stamina.
 The lower trails are smooth and flowing.
 As you gain elevation on the shoulder of Marble Mountain, the terrain becomes increasingly technical.

 2. Poor Man's Downhill (PMD) Trail

 Poor Man's Downhill is a 3+ mile singletrack trail that drops over 1,300 vertical feet between the Whiteface Toll Road entrance and the hamlet below.
 Full suspension trail bikes are recommended.

 3 and 4.
 Hardy Road, East & West